philkoerber/docrob/README.md

 TODO:

-asap
 Integrate FlowiseAI Api ✅
 Setup API calls ✅
 styling of chat 💪

-later
-OAUTH for saving chats and 💪
-input method for putting in your own docs 💪
+OAUTH GITHUB for saving chats and 💪 input method for putting in your own docs 💪

-not that any of this is completly new, but i am learning.